I Hate Artists Statements

 I paint because I enjoy it.
-I like it when the image develops a realistic quality.
-I don’t have the time or inclination to paint realism.
+I like it when the image develops a realistic quality, but I don’t have the time or inclination to paint realism.
 I view my work as illusion.
 I like it when you look at it and imagine that you are looking at reality, sometimes the image seems to jump off the canvas.
-That is what I call the illusion.
+That is what I call the reality illusion.
 When you get up close it looks like a painting; If it is indistinguishable from a photograph then what is the point?
 Having said that, I am in awe of artists who can paint ultra-realism.

 I don’t take commissions.
 I am a Graphic Designer by trade and as a graphic designer my job is to make what the client wants look its best.
 Design skills are used to best tell the story the client needs to tell their customers in order to make a sale.
 I paint on my own time.
 I paint what I want in the way I want, with no client to answer to.

 If you can’t live without it or you want to see it hanging on your wall every morning then buy the painting.
 Sometimes you need very deep pockets to make this happen but at other times a high quality print will be fine.
 I collect pictures that I like and put them on my monitor which is quite inexpensive.
 Prints can be difficult in some ways; modern printing ink and methods make very good prints possible however sometimes the colours are difficult to match.
 We could get into a very technical discussion about the technologies used in a print versus on your screen and how they compare to the original but suffice it to say that they are, to a large extent, not comparable.
 Some colours that you see in nature are not reproducible in a print or on-screen and some colours that you see on your screen cannot be reproduced with paint.